OpenCollarTeam/opencollarteam.github.io/docs/Manual-Test-Suite.md

 - Test the "pass" command for passing the leash to someone else.
 - Test the "length" command for changing the leash length.
 - Test the "anchor" command for leashing to an object.
+- Leash to an object, and then relog.
+Wearer should be re-leashed when they log back in.
 - Test walking away while leashed.
 You should get pulled back.
 - Test changing the leash particles using the Leash -> Configure menu.
 - With RLV enabled, test setting Strict mode in Leash -> Configure.
 You should be unable to TP while leashed in Strict mode.